top of page

 Johanna Englund, PhD, Group leader

 Johanna earned her PhD in 2012 in Dr. Juha Klefström’s laboratory at the University of Helsinki’s Faculty of Medicine, where she studied how breast epithelial architecture regulates oncogenic growth.
-She then did her postdoctoral research with Dr. Pekka Katajisto at the Institute of Biotechnology at University of Helsinki, investigating how the extracellular matrix influences mammary lineages and stem cell function.
-As a post doc, Johanna also worked at Karolinska Institutet in Sweden with Dr. Leander Blaas and Dr. Rune Toftgård, focusing on developing novel culture methods for patient-derived cells.
+She did her postdoctoral research with Dr. Pekka Katajisto at the Institute of Biotechnology at University of Helsinki, investigating the influence of extracellular matrix on mammary lineages and stem cell function.
+During her post doc, she worked also at Karolinska Institutet in Sweden with Dr. Leander Blaas and Dr. Rune Toftgård, focusing on developing novel culture methods for patient-derived cells.

-She is currently a group leader at the Institute of Biotechnology and serves as Director of Replacement ‘R’ at the Finnish 3R Center.
+She is currently a group leader at the Institute of Biotechnology, vice director of the Cell and Tissue dynamics research program in Institute of Biotechnology and board member of the Finnish 3R Center.
 In her free time, Johanna enjoys spending time with her family and her dog, as well as outdoor activities and music.

 Priyal Dhawan, MSc